-Three years ago we installed a full kitchen in our 3rd floor for under $4,000, granted it wasn’t the top-of-the line magazine kitchen, but it is nice looking and functional.
+Three years ago we installed a full kitchen on our 3rd floor for under $4,000, granted it wasn’t the top-of-the-line magazine kitchen, but it is nice looking and functional.
 And last year, I helped my sister and brother-in-law remodel and decorate another kitchen.
 They were able to do this remodel for around $7,500.

 Cabinetry: Kitchen cabinets are one of the major costs of any kitchen remodel.